AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/GroupRules.md

 ## `Example`
 The following example shows a group rule definition that creates data groups based on state names defined in the stream metadata.
 It will result in a data group for every state, that will organize the data items accordingly in the result.
 By using this group rule as a group rule mapping rule (See [mappings](xref:Mappings)), the value of the state can be reflected in its own column in the result.
-Users can use different stream properties to create group rules, using tokens to define the values that they are interested in.
+Users can use different stream properties to create group rules, using values to define the values that they are interested in.
 ```json
 [
   {